nxrighthere/ENet-CSharp/README.md

 `InterceptCallback(ref Event @event, IntPtr receivedData, int receivedDataLength)` notifies when a raw UDP packet is intercepted.
 Status code returned from this callback instructs ENet how the set event should be handled.
 Returning 1 indicates dispatching of the set event by the service.
 Returning 0 indicates that ENet subsystems should handle received data.
 Returning -1 indicates an error.
 A reference to the delegate should be preserved from being garbage collected.

+`ChecksumCallback(IntPtr buffers, int bufferCount)` notifies when a checksum should be computed for buffers at sending and receiving.
+A value returned from this callback is a 64-bit checksum.
+Can be used with `ENet.Library.CRC64()` function.
+A reference to the delegate should be preserved from being garbage collected.

 ### Structures
 #### Address
 Contains structure with anonymous host data and port number.